Global well-posedness and scattering of 3D defocusing, cubic Schr\"odinger equation: Introduction

 The first main obstruction is to improve the regularity of the solution $w$ when it transits from $t=0$ to $t=1$, we choose various appropriate function spaces to bootstrap.
 This is analogue to the works that studied the NLS at critical regularity, in which the Gronwall's inequalities were employed suitably to gain the regularity of the solution, see, e.g., \cite{KTV10JEMS,KVZ08APDE}.
 To do this, the analysis is subtle and the estimates should be critical.
 More precisely, to establish the $H^1$-estimate of $w$ in local time for $H^\frac12$ data, there is a half of derivative loss, and we use the bi-linear Strichartz estimate to save the regularity.
 In particular, a multi-scale bi-linear Strichartz estimate established very recently by Candy \cite{Can19MathAnn} shall be applied to overcome the difficulties.

 More precisely, the bi-linear Strichartz estimate in the form of \EQn{ \norm{[e^{it\De}\phi] [e^{\pm it\De}\psi]}_{L_t^q L_x^r(\R\times\R^d)} } with particular frequency restrictions on $\phi,\psi$ plays a crucial role in this paper. $L_{t,x}^2$ bi-linear estimate for Schr\"odinger equation was first introduced by Bourgain \cite{Bou98IMRN} in 2D case, and was further extended in \cite{Iteam08Annals} and \cite{Vis07Duke}.
 This kind of estimates was widely used in the theory of critical non-linear Schr\"odinger equations, see for examples \cite{Iteam08Annals,Vis07Duke,KTV10JEMS,KVZ08APDE,Dod12JAMS,Dod15Adv,Dod16AJM,Dod16Duke}.
 For $q,r\loe 2$, \eqref{eq:bilinear} has close relation with bi-linear restriction estimate for paraboloid, which was extensively studied before.
 Wolff proved bi-linear restriction estimate for cone in \cite{Wol01Annals} with $q=r>\frac{d+3}{d+1}$, and then Tao \cite{Tao03GAFA} extended the result to paraboloid case.
 Moreover, bi-linear restriction estimate is an important technique towards the linear restriction problems, see \cite{TVV98JAMS}.
 We refer the reader to Mattila's book \cite{Mat15book} for more references of bi-linear restriction theory.
 In this paper, we are going to use the multi-scale version of bi-linear restriction estimate by Candy \cite{Can19MathAnn}.
-To be more precise, we combine $L_t^{1+}L_x^2$ estimate and the classical $L_{t,x}^2$ estimate to obtain additional regularity for the low frequency summation.
+To be more precise, in the proof of local result, in order to close the contraction mapping, we combine $L_t^{1+}L_x^2$ and the classical $L_{t,x}^2$ estimates to obtain additional regularity for the low frequency summation.

-The second main ingredient of this paper is the energy estimate for long time.
-Since $v$ is lack of $\dot W^{1,\I}$-estimate ( especially when we assume $s<1$ ), we need to use the bi-linear Strichartz estimate to lower down the regularity of $v$.
-However, the use of bi-linear Strichartz estimate will increase the energy bound dramatically for long time.
-To close the bootstrap argument, we interpolate the bi-linear estimate and the interaction Morawetz estimate to control the energy bound properly, see \eqref{esti:energybound-mainterm-transverse-simple-1}.
+The second main ingredient of this paper is that the energy of $w$ part is almost conserved for any long time.
+This is achieved by controlling the energy increment of the perturbed solution $w$.
+More precisely, the energy increment contains at least one $v$ that has subcritical estimate, which allows us to control the remaining $w$ parts with supercritical norms.
+Since $v$ is lack of $\dot W^{1,\I}$-estimate ( especially when we assume $s<1$), we need to use the bi-linear Strichartz estimate to lower down the regularity of $v$.
+However, as described in Remark \ref{rem:mainresut} (b), in the view of \eqref{eq:globalbound-w-full} and \eqref{eq:globalbound-w-full2}, the use of bi-linear Strichartz estimate will increase the energy bound dramatically for long time.
+To close the bootstrap argument, we interpolate the bi-linear estimate and the interaction Morawetz estimate to control the energy increment properly, see \eqref{esti:energybound-mainterm-transverse-simple-1} below.